DUNE-DAQ/docs/docs/editing_package_documentation.md

 or to other webpages, where necessary.
-As of October 2022, Markdown files in other directories of the repo besides `docs/` also get picked up and added to the official documentation (see, e.g., the ToC for `daq-systemtest` in the left sidebar of the main page).
+As of October 2022, Markdown files in other directories of the repo besides `docs/` also get picked up and added to the official documentation (see, e.g., the ToC for `daqsystemtest` in the left sidebar of the main page).
 Note that in this model, it's possible to edit the documentation within a package's GitHub page, making it easy to check for Markdown syntax errors before committing.